Skip to content

 This helps us

-• ensure that the code samples in fact illustrate something someone might actually do.
+• ensure that the code samples show something someone might actually do.

 • reduce the chances that you are relying on the reader to interpret what you mean by “do it like this.”